 Everyone likes offers, even those who feel excluded or are indifferent to a special anniversary.
 If your contacts indicated their gender when they registered (and ideally, their date of birth too), it will be easy for you to send emails with content that goes right to their heart.

-Our layouts are tested to perform on all devices and major email clients.
-Give them a try!
-And if it’s love at first sight with your contacts, we’ll leave the the toast to you. 🥂
+So what are you waiting for?
+Impress your contacts by using our templates for a great Valentine’s Day newsletter.
+And if it’s love at first sight with your contacts, we’ll leave the the toast to you. ?